maria-korosteleva/Body-Shape-Estimation/README.md

 * the master branch is not guaranteed to work properly at any given moment;
 * VS solution is organized for the convenience of the developer and might take some time to adapt for running on the other computer;
 * the code style and some small architectural decisions might not be consistent throughout the project code (the developer tries out new tricks from time to time).

-With any troubles of running the code, contact me here on GitHub or email me on mariako@kaist.ac.kr

 ## Inputs requirements
 * obj or ply format